HasAn2Here/sample-repository/README.md

 # sample-repository
-This is a sample github repository
+This is a sample github repository.
+It contains some basic Python Problems.